 If you are considering becoming vegan, it can often be overpowering at first to know exactly what to eat.
-Under normal circumstances, the chances are you eat whatever you desire without having to give it a second thought.
+As such, vegan and vegetarian food tours are a fantastic way to guarantee a meat-free lunch or dinner.

 Before turning vegan, you no doubt had a handful of recipes you could put together quickly to enjoy during mealtimes.
 However, those relatively straightforward recipes may no longer be suited to your new vegan diet.